UNIVERSITY STUDENT APARTMENTS

 The Maintenance Office (801.581.8668) is located in the West Village across the street from the 800 Court.
 The Maintenance Office handles the maintenance of the apartments and grounds.
 Office hours are 8:00 AM to 4:30 PM, Monday through Friday.
 The Maintenance Office is closed on University holidays and University Closure Days.
 The Maintenance Office has handcarts and vacuum cleaners available for resident use.
 Additional keys, re-keying services, and deadbolts are available for a fee at the Maintenance Office.
 The Maintenance Stockroom offers miscellaneous items for sale.

-For non-emergency maintenance issues residents may report the problem online via the Maintenance Request Form, or by calling the Maintenance Office (801.581.8668).
-If you call after business hours please leave a message detailing the problem.
+For non-emergency maintenance issues residents may report the problem online via the Resident Portal or mobile app, or by calling the Maintenance Office (801.581.8668).
 The Maintenance Office will prepare a repair work order.
 If a resident is not at home when Maintenance personnel arrive to make the repair, work will be done in the resident's absence.

 Maintenance emergencies may include power outages, gas odors, broken pipes, lack of heat, roof leaks and other conditions that may endanger life or health or cause property damage.
 If you have a maintenance emergency during business hours (8:00 AM to 4:30 PM Mon-Fri, University Holidays & Closure Days excluded) call 801.581.8668 (Maintenance Dispatch)